Search the site

 Two Semi-Reclining Female Nudes

-From 1900 onwards,when Rodin was particularly pleased with an attitude or movement in one or other of his drawings, he would sometimes cut it out to further experiment with it.
-He thus built up a stock of cut-out silhouettes, taken from his drawings.
-He would then select two or three of these figures and rearrange them in a new composition.
-Once he had decided on the arrangement, he would use tracing paper to transfer the composition onto another sheet of paper, to which he then applied watercolours.
+From 1900 onwards, when Rodin was particularly pleased with the position or movement of a figure in one of his drawings, he sometimes cut it out to use it again elsewhere.
+He thus compiled a stock of cut-out figures taken from his own drawings.
+He would then choose two or three of these figures and combine them to create a new composition.
+When he had finalized the new design, he used tracing paper to transfer it to another sheet of paper, which he then painted in watercolor.

-Two Semi-Reclining Female Nudes resulted from the assemblage of two such forms.
-Rodin emphasized the relief of the composition by passing one of the women’s arms over the other one’s legs.
-Like all the cut-out paper figures in the museum collections, these were mounted on a support after the artist’s death.
+Two Semi-Reclining Female Nudes resulted from this kind of assemblage.
+To add relief to his composition, Rodin positioned the arm of one of the women over the other’s legs.
+Like all the cut-out paper figures in the museum’s collection, these were mounted on a support after the artist’s death.

 Rodin probably intended to use this assemblage of figures in a new watercolor painting.
 The use of scissors instead of paintbrushes and pencils was widely taken up a few years later, particularly in the Cubist papiers collés, in the cut-out gouaches from the later career of Henri Matisse (1869-1954), and in the torn paper and drawings that Jean Arp (1886-1966) used to make his Constellations in the 1930s.

 Pencil and watercolor on paper, cut out and assembled

 © musée Rodin - photo Jean de Calan